Long-Runner Cast Turnover

 - Clare (introduced in Season 6, made a regular in Season 8) has been on the show longest right now, her class will Graduate from the Story in either Season 13 or 14 depending on how they manage the flow of time, marking the second full cast cycle.

 - Doctor Who of course invented The Nth Doctor in order to survive 50 years and counting but also rotates though a long list of the Doctor's companions; the show's time travel premise makes it fairly easy to write old companions out and new ones in.

-- The longest-lasting regular cast members have been Tom Baker as the Fourth Doctor (seven seasons), Jon Pertwee as the Third Doctor (five seasons), and Elisabeth Sladen as Sarah Jane Smith, who coincidentally appeared with both of the previous two (three and a bit seasons).
+- The longest-lasting regular cast members have been Tom Baker as the Fourth Doctor (six years, two months), Jon Pertwee as the Third Doctor (four years, six months), and Janet Fielding as Tegan Jovanka (three years).

 - ER transplanted most of its original cast over the fifteen seasons; while some (Susan Lewis) came back and then went away again, and some of the characters came back in the final season, the final cast was composed of none of the members of the original cast.
 This even gets lampshaded in the final season.
 One of the new characters meets one of the original characters and they realize that the staff of the hospital changed so much over the years that they have no common acquaintances.
 All the people who worked in the hospital when the original character left already stopped working there by the time the new character arrived.

 - Only James Arness and Milburn Stone lasted through all twenty seasons of Gunsmoke.

 - The cast of Kids Incorporated, which ran from 1984-1993, changed almost every season, and had at least one member drop out with new replacements every season.